 Avoiding the movements that can aggravate the pain

 It may seem common sense that an essential part of pain reduction is avoiding activities that can aggravate the pain, such as lifting and weight-bearing.
-However, in the whirlwind of daily life, it is not always clear which the offending actions are and how to substitute these with better movements.
+However, in the whirlwind of daily life, it’s not always clear which the offending actions are, and how to substitute these with better movements.

 Including movements that soothe and release tight muscles